 Nominal and Real GDP, GDP Price Index, GDP Deflator

-A primary benefit of measuring the Gross Domestic Product (GDP) is that it can show the growth of the economy over time, or its lack thereof.
-However, GDP as measured by current prices does not measure the growth of real GDP, since prices depend on the money supply, which varies independently of GDP from year to year.
+A primary benefit of measuring the Gross Domestic Product (GDP) is that it can show economic growth over time, or its lack thereof.
+However, GDP as measured by current prices does not measure the growth of real GDP since prices depend on the money supply, money demand, technology, and aggregate supply versus demand, which varies independently of GDP from year to year.
 Nominal GDP is the GDP measured by actual prices, which are unadjusted for inflation.
 Real GDP measures output in constant dollars, so that the economic output of one year can be accurately compared to another year.
 Since prices change from year to year, GDP would change from year to year even if the real GDP did not change.
 Hence, there must be some adjustment in GDP to reflect the change in prices.
 Rising prices inflate GDP while falling prices deflate GDP.
-Therefore, to obtain real GDP, the operation must be reversed.
+Therefore, to get real GDP, the operation must be reversed.
 Since prices usually rise, GDP is deflated by the amount of inflation to arrive at real GDP.
 Hence, it is often called the GDP deflator.

 GDP Deflator = 100 × Nominal GDP / Real GDP